HananHIssa/Solid-Principles/README.md

 ### 🔍 Static Method
 - Belongs to the class itself.
-- Can call another static method.
-- Can create objects of a static class (where language allows).
 - Cannot be overridden.

 ### 🔍 Instance Method
 - Belongs to an object.
-- Requires object creation.
 - Can be overridden.

 ### 🔍 Static Class
-- Cannot be instantiated (in languages like C#).
-- In Java, only **nested classes** can be static.
+- Only nested classes in Java can be static.
-- Can contain only static members.

 ### 🔍 Instance Class
-- Regular class.
-- Can create multiple instances (objects).
+- Regular class, creates multiple instances.

 ### ✔️ Quick Example
 ```java
 public class Example {
     static class StaticClass {
         public static void staticMethod() {
             System.out.println("Static method called.");